CloudgateStudios/BikeBuddy/readme.md

     * Best way so far for El Capitan is [here](http://railsapps.github.io/installrubyonrails-mac.html).
 Just don't do the Rails part
 1. Install stuff from Homebrew
     * [xctool](https://github.com/facebook/xctool) ][Carthage](https://github.com/Carthage/Carthage) [SwiftLint](https://github.com/realm/SwiftLint)
-    * `brew update && brew install xctool && brew install carthage && brew install swiftlint`
+    * `brew update && brew install xctool && brew install carthage`
+1. Install SwiftLint
+    * The version on Homebrew tends to be behind so get it from their [GitHub Releases Page](https://github.com/realm/SwiftLint/releases) instead.
+At this time 0.11.1 is the latest.
 1. Install stuff from gems
     * [Fastlane](https://fastlane.tools)
     * `sudo gem install fastlane`